AndresHerrera/croprows_generator_pa/croprows-qgis-plugin/README.md

 ## Installation

- 1. Download le **croprows-qgis-plugin-latest.zip** available on the Crop Rows Generator repository.
+1. Download file **croprows-qgis-plugin-latest.zip** available on the Crop Rows Generator repository.
 2. Extract **croprows-qgis-plugin-latest.zip** into the **.qgis2/python/plugins** folder
 located in home directory.